brunoscopelliti/poker-holdem-engine/docs/gamestate.md

   This information is used in order to compute the blind amount.

 * `sb`

   It's the amount of the small blind.

   It's value depends by the `config.BLINDS_PERIOD` setting, and the value of `dealerButtonRound` gamestate property.

   Big blind is always twice the small blind.

+* `ante`

+  It's the amount of "ante" quote.

+  It's populated only when the ante should be effectively paid by the players.

 * `pot`